AikidoSec/firewall-node/README.md

 - [Google Cloud Functions](docs/cloud-functions.md)
 - [Google Cloud Pub/Sub](docs/pubsub.md)

+If you are using a bundler, please refer to [Installing Zen in a Node.js Application that uses a bundler](./docs/bundler.md).

 ## Reporting to your Aikido Security dashboard

 > Aikido is your no nonsense application security platform.
 One central system that scans your source code & cloud, shows you what vulnerabilities matter, and how to fix them - fast.
 So you can get back to building.